douglascraigschmidt/LiveLessons/Reactor/README.md

         surprisingly not well documented in the literature.
-These three algorithms use Project Reactor features to return Flux/Mono reactive types that emit the cheapest flight(s) from a Flux of available flights, which is part of an Airline Booking App we've created an online course on Reactive Microservices.
+These three algorithms use Project Reactor features to return Flux/Mono reactive types that emit the cheapest flight(s) from a Flux of available flights.
+Another three algorithms use Java Streams features to perform the same computations.

 . ex3 - This program applies Project Reactor features to implement
         various types of backpressure strategies (e.g., ignore,